 What is a solar eclipse?

 A solar eclipse occurs when the moon passes between the sun and the earth, obstructing the sun from view.
-When this happens we can either see part of the sun covered (partial eclipse), an outside ring (annular eclipse) or just the sun's corona (total eclipse).
+When this happens we can either see part of the sun covered (partial eclipse), just the sun's corona (total eclipse), or an outside ring (annular eclipse).

 There will be an annular solar eclipse on Saturday, October 14th, 2023 and a total solar eclipse on Monday, April 8th, 2023.
 Eclipses happen about every 18 months in different parts of the world, and the next eclipse in North America will only be in 2044.